 Being engaged is a whirlwind, with all the love, stress, details, planning, and spending — but using the best wedding website builders offers a rare chance to save money and take it easy.

-Once steeped in convention and tradition, the wedding planning process has now largely moved online: Nearly 3 out of every 4 couples create a wedding website to share information with their guests, and roughly 80% of the planning is accomplished online.
+While website builders are more modern conventions, the once tradition-rich wedding planning process has now largely moved online: Nearly 3 out of every 4 couples create a wedding website to share information with their guests, and roughly 80% of the planning is accomplished online.

 The gold standard of website builders, Wix has long been a go-to choice for streamlined site creation.
 The platform continually innovates with artificial intelligence and other lofty technologies to shorten the amount of time it takes to get your vision online while presenting a well-rounded, easy-to-use, and intuitive interface.